mliew21396/remote-work-u3/week-7/5-design-cc-mission-solo-challenge/README.md

 - Write the functions you'll need to manipulate your objects to complete your goals as well.

-You can also view the functions or get documentation on them in Code Combat:
+You can also view the functions or get documentation on them in Code Combat as a reference for how your functions should work or to understand how their functions are built.

 ![functions](../imgs/cc-functions.png)